Pregnancy SmartSiteTM

 Your health care provider may order certain imaging tests, including:

-A liver biopsy is needed to confirm a diagnosis of NASH, the more severe form of NAFLD.
+A liver biopsy is rarely needed to confirm a diagnosis of NASH, the more severe form of NAFLD.

 Treatment